 - $$ = Mid-Range

 - $$$ = Premium

-When discussing safety razors, aggressiveness can be taken to mean the “efficiency” of the razor but also can be viewed as how easy (or difficult) it is to cut yourself with the razor.
+When discussing the best safety razor, aggressiveness can be taken to mean the “efficiency” of the razor but also can be viewed as how easy (or difficult) it is to cut yourself with one.

 For more information, watch our video below or see our post on safety razor aggressiveness.

 Nearly all the razors you’ll find have a fixed blade, meaning the amount of the razor blade that is exposed is set.

 However, companies such as Merkur and Rockwell are now producing a few safety shaving razors in which you can adjust the angle of the blade (a determinant of aggressiveness) by turning a dial or interchanging the base plates.

 You will be sure to see them amongst our safety razor reviews below.